amanakhtar78/review4it/README.md

-# Cinefolio - Next.js Movie Database & Admin Panel
+# Review4it - Next.js Movie Database & Admin Panel

 This is a Next.js application designed as a comprehensive movie database, complete with a powerful admin panel for content management.
 The backend is built on an MVC-like architecture using Next.js API Routes, with MongoDB as the database and Mongoose for data modeling.